 Large-Scale Installations and Their Associated Sizes

-These solar panels are specifically for large-scale installations on commercial buildings, industrial facilities, or solar farms.
-Due to their higher power output requirements, these solar panels are generally larger and heavier than residential ones.
+Commercial solar panels are engineered for large-scale installations on commercial buildings, industrial facilities, and solar farms.
+Their higher power output requirements mean they’re substantially larger and heavier than residential models.

 Commercial Panel Dimensions for Ground-Mounted Systems